christianalfoni/react-states/README.md

   });
 ```

-With additional utilities like `createStates`, `createActions` and `match` you will increase safety and reduce boilerplate in your code.
+With additional utilities like `match` you will increase safety and reduce boilerplate in your code.